Nodes are the key building blocks of a workflow. They perform a range of actions, including:

 If you select On App Event, n8n shows a list of all the supported services.
 This allows you to browse n8n's integrations and trigger a workflow in response to an event in your chosen service.
 However, not all integrations have triggers.
 To see which ones you can use as a trigger, select the node.
-If a trigger is available, you'll see a recommended operation at the top of the available operations list.
+If a trigger is available, you'll see it at the top of the available operations list.

 For example, this is the trigger for Asana:

 Select the Add node connector. n8n opens the nodes panel, where you can search or browse all nodes.

 When you add a node to a workflow, n8n displays a list of available operations.
 An operation is something a node does, such as getting or sending data.

 - Triggers start a workflow in response to specific events or conditions in your services.
 When you select a Trigger, n8n adds a trigger node to your workflow, with the Trigger operation you chose pre-selected.
 When you search for a node in n8n, Trigger operations have a bolt icon .

 - Actions are operations that represent specific tasks or actions within a workflow, allowing you to manipulate data, perform operations on external systems, and trigger events in other systems as part of your workflows.
 When you select an Action, n8n adds a node to your workflow, with the Action operation you chose pre-selected.

 To view node controls, hover over the node on the canvas: